Pavle, Serbian Patriarch: 1996–1997 protests in Serbia

-In 1997 Pavle took part in the massive anti-government protests in Belgrade.
-On 27 January (St Sava Day) he led the protesters to break the police cordon in Kolarčeva Street.
-This was the first time that Pavle openly confronted Milošević's government.
-Although in following years he became close to the opposition leaders and confronted Milošević, Pavle took part in the 1999 Republic Day celebration where he congratulated Milošević.
-Pavle later apologized and said that it was misinterpreted.
-After this, the relations between Pavle and Milošević hit new lows.
-In 2000, Milošević didn't send Pavle Christmas congratulations for the first time.
-Pavle later called Milošević and his government responsible for the Yugoslav catastrophe and asked him to resign.
-After the change of power in Serbia, Pavle continued to cooperate with the government, and was a frequent guest at various political ceremonies.
+In 1997, Patriarch Pavle took part in the massive anti-government protests.
+On 27 January (Saint Sava Day) he led the protesters to break the police cordon in Kolarčeva Street.
+This was the first time that Patriarch Pavle openly confronted Milošević's government.
+Although in following years he became close to the opposition leaders and confronted Milošević, Patriarch Pavle took part in the 1999 Republic Day celebration where he congratulated Milošević.
+Patriarch Pavle later apologized and said that it was misinterpreted.
+After this, the relations between Patriarch Pavle and Milošević hit new lows.
+In 2000, Milošević didn't send Patriarch Pavle Christmas congratulations for the first time.
+Patriarch Pavle later called Milošević and his government responsible for the Yugoslav catastrophe and asked him to resign.
+After the overthrow of Slobodan Milošević, Patriarch Pavle continued to cooperate with the government and was a frequent guest at various political ceremonies.